orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       compiler slot (e.g. upgrading/downgrading between =sys-devel/gcc-14.4.9999
       and =sys-devel/gcc-14.3.0, upgrading/downgrading between or
       =llvm-core/clang-21.0.0.9999 and =llvm-core/clang-21.0.1). (proposed rule)
-  10. filter-lto when there is a performance regression.
+  10. filter-lto when there is a performance regression or harms security availability.
   11. leave a comment to why the filter-lto is necessary; otherwise, it is assumed that it is either an user misconfiguration, user ignorance, or irrational overreaction case.
 The ebuild developer can remove/revert the